mootools/mootools-core/Docs/Native/Array.md

 Array Method: clean {#Array:clean}
 ------------------------------------

-Creates a new array with all of the elements of the array which evaluate as true (i.e. not null, undefined, zero, false, or "").
+Creates a new array with all of the elements of the array which are defined (i.e. not null or undefined).

 ### Syntax: